-Document and data collection, processing and review regularly serves as the foundation for internal investigation findings and related legal conclusions and are often required in response to a regulatory subpoena or information request.
-As subpoenas and civil information requests often call for production of broad document date ranges and implicate numerous substantive areas and custodians, outside counsel can often help narrow the materials to be reviewed and produced, assist with assessments of applicable privileges and protect confidential business information, to the extent possible.
-External data-processing and document-review vendors also can be engaged to make these efforts more cost-efficient and organized, and can do so under protections of privilege, provided sufficient contractual and process protections are in place.
+Document and data collection, processing and review regularly serve as the foundation for internal investigation findings and related legal conclusions and are often required in response to a regulatory subpoena or information request.
+If there is a parallel NHTSA investigation to understand whether the company may have violated the Safety Act, the agency's legal department may issue a "Special Order," the equivalent of a subpoena duces tecum.
+If there is a parallel defects investigation, NHTSA's Office of Defects Investigation (ODI) will issue an Information Request letter which requires the production of an array of technical data such as Engineering Change Notices and product specifications, field data, warranty claims, legal claims and notices, and potentially the company's internal communications and those with suppliers, customers and the dealer network.
+EPA also may issue requests under Section 208 of the Clean Air Act which typically require both narrative responses to questions focused on technical and legal issues and an accompanying production of technical and internal documents.
+Other regulatory agencies also have similar legal authorities allowing the agency to demand the production of documents or written responses to its questions.
+DOJ also may issue corollary subpoenas covering the same corporate conduct.
+As subpoenas and civil information requests often call for production of broad document date ranges and implicate numerous substantive areas and custodians, outside counsel can often help narrow the materials to be reviewed and produced, assist with assessments of applicable privileges, and protect confidential business information, to the extent possible.
+External data-processing and documentreview vendors also can be engaged to make these efforts more cost-efficient and organized, and can do so under protections of privilege, provided sufficient contractual and process protections are in place.
 If intensive review and production are not necessarily warranted given the nature of the allegations or concerns at play in the investigation or review, internal company resources (such as IT personnel) may be used to assist with identification of pertinent, key documents or data to assist with factual findings and/or preparation for employee interviews.